FSC RISK ASSESSMENTS

 To ensure that risk assessments can be applied locally, taking into consideration countries’ specific social and geographical settings, working groups appointed at the national level are in the process of developing national risk assessments (NRAs).
 These are created following common normative procedures, and are mandatory for companies seeking certification under FSC-STD-40-005 Requirements For Sourcing FSC Controlled Wood; replacing assessments developed by companies.

-Following currently available national risk assessments, forest areas – across five categories – are designated as either ‘low risk’ or ‘unspecified risk’.
+Following the "old national risk assessments", forest areas – across five categories – are designated as either ‘low risk’ or ‘unspecified risk’.
 In areas of ‘low risk’, organizations can more easily source controlled wood.
 In areas of ‘unspecified risk’, organizations must conduct a field verification to confirm it is ‘low risk’ before material can be sourced.
+"Old national risk assessments" will be phased out on 31 December 2018.

 Under the revised system, forest areas will be designated as either ‘low risk’ or ‘specified risk’.
 In areas of ‘low risk’, organizations may source controlled wood, as is currently the case.
 In areas of ‘specified risk’ the NRA will describe the risks of sourcing unacceptable material.
 To source controlled wood in these areas, organizations must implement a set of ‘control measures’ designed to mitigate the specific risks present and verify that they are effective.